Craig R. Baxley

-Craig Redding Baxley (born October 20, 1949) is an American director, stunt coordinator, stunt performer and occasional actor.
+Craig Redding Baxley (born October 20, 1949) An American award winning director, author, stunt coordinator, stunt performer, and occasional actor.
 He is best known for his work in the action and thriller genres.

 Beginning his career as a stunt performer, he was hired to perform stunts in number of notable television series namely Police Story, Harry O, Rich Man, Poor Man Book II, Gemini Man, Roots and M*A*S*H.